INVESTMENT STAPLES

 Value is lost through inefficiency or fragmentation

-Positioning within the value chain can unlock significant upside
+Better positioning within the value chain can unlock significant upside

 In practice, the vast majority of the opportunities we work on sit within these Investment Staples.